Cookies to Tame Your Chocolate Cravings

 - 1/2 cup organic powdered sugar

 - Melt butter and coconut oil over low/medium heat in a heavy saucepan.
 Once melted, add the chocolate and stir until all the chocolate is melted.
 This should only take a few minutes.
 Remove from heat immediately, and set aside 5 minutes to cool.

-- Mix flour, baking powder, and salt together in a bowl.
+- Mix flour, baking powder, cocoa powder, and salt together in a bowl.
 Set aside.

 - In a separate bowl, beat eggs and sugar for about 2 - 3 minutes with an electric mixer.

 - Your chocolate mixture should be cool enough by now.
 Give it a good stir.
 Slowly pour the chocolate mixture into the egg mixture.
 Pour slowly and mix vigorously, being careful not to cook the egg.
 Mix well with electric mixer.